Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Numerical examples

+The time-dependent relative $L^2$-error $\epsilon_u(t)$ \eqref{eq:l2_error_t} over the entire spatial domain for the ROM of dimension $r = 40$ is plotted in Fig.~\ref{fig:comparison_epsilon_u_all}.
+For POD-ROM and Optimal DMD, most of the simulation the error stays between $3\%$ and $5\%$, while DMD gives slightly higher error values.
+In case of OpInf, the error value grows as time passes.
+This is attributed to the fact that the reduced inferred operators are not identical to the projected true ones which results in an error that accumulates throughout the simulation time.
+On the other hand, more accurate results are obtained using the discrete variants (dOpInf), where the one without re-projection is giving better results (than OpInf) for the first $4$ seconds of the simulation.
+The dOpInf with re-projection is the most accurate reduction methodology in this test with an error value even slightly better than the intrusive POD-ROM at certain time values.

-Finally, we compare the reduced order methods in terms of computational complexity.
-Table~\ref{tab:comptimes2dwave} summarizes the offline and online times for POD, DMD and OpInf for different time steps sizes.
-We would like to mention that the offline times include the FOM simulation time which is $4.086$ \si{s} and $8.057$ \si{s} for the choices of the time steps of $0.02$ \si{s} and $0.01$ \si{s}, respectively.
+We compare the reduced order methods in terms of computational complexity.
+Table~\ref{tab:comptimes2dwave} summarizes the offline and online times for POD, DMD, OpInf and dOpInf variants for the reduced dimension of $r=40$.
+We would like to mention that the offline times include the FOM simulation time which is $4.086$ \si{s}.
 Clearly, OpInf has very large offline computational times compared to POD and DMD.
-However, the online computational times are comparable for all methods, with DMD appearing to be the fastest.
+However, the online computational times are comparable for all methods.
+The offline time needed for dOpInf with re-projection is obviously larger than dOpInf without re-projection because of the additional offline time required to query the FOM in the re-projection method.

+The stability properties of intrusive POD-Galerkin reduced order models are of fundamental importance and therefore warrant a dedicated numerical investigation.
+To assess the robustness of the reduced models, the second order semi-discrete mechanical system is first reformulated as an equivalent first order system, from which a Hamiltonian representation can be derived, as discussed in Section~\ref{sec:symplecticPOD}.
+This first order formulation is subsequently used to construct both a classical POD-Galerkin ROM and a symplectic POD ROM following the methodology presented in Section~\ref{sec:symplecticPOD}.

+The performance of the two reduction strategies is evaluated by comparing both the reconstructed sensor signal and the evolution of the total mechanical energy.
+For the undamped wave equation, the latter is given by:

+which constitutes an invariant of the continuous and semi-discrete systems.
+Consequently, monitoring the evolution of $E(t)$ provides a useful indicator of the stability and structure-preserving properties of the reduced order models.

+Figure~\ref{fig:2DwaveModel:sympPOD1} compares the sensor response predicted by the full order model (FOM), the classical POD-Galerkin ROM, and the symplectic POD ROM for two reduced dimensions, namely $r=40$ and $r=80$.
+For both values of $r$, the symplectic ROM accurately reproduces the reference FOM response while remaining stable throughout the simulation.
+In contrast, although the classical POD-Galerkin ROM provides an acceptable approximation for $r=40$, it becomes unstable for $r=80$, resulting in a rapid divergence from the reference solution.

+The corresponding evolution of the mechanical energy is shown in Figure~\ref{fig:2DwaveModel:sympPOD2}.
+As expected, the symplectic ROM exhibits a significantly improved conservation of energy over the entire simulation horizon, reflecting the preservation of the underlying Hamiltonian structure.
+Conversely, the instability observed in the classical POD-Galerkin ROM is accompanied by a substantial deviation from the reference energy evolution.
+These results highlight the stability properties of the symplectic reduction framework compared with the standard POD-Galerkin approach.